Snnzhao/MIDGN/README.md

 ## Code

-This is the source code for AAAI 2022 Paper: Multi-View intent disentangle graph networks for bundle recommendation.
+This is the official implementation for AAAI 2022 Paper: Multi-View intent disentangle graph networks for bundle recommendation.

 ## Requirements